 Contact an Experienced Estate Planning Attorney

 No matter your age, if you are interested in estate planning in North Dakota or Minnesota, it is vital to contact a skilled attorney.
 Estate planning involves making some difficult decisions and thinking about family relationships.
 The legal team at our office understands how to best utilize estate planning to achieve your goals.
 Our attorneys can help to guide you through the process so that you can obtain your desired goals.
-Contact attorney Stephen Welle at O’Keeffe O’Brien Lyson Foss today online form or calling 701-235-8000 or 877-235-8002.
+Contact attorney Stephen Welle at O’Keeffe O’Brien Lyson Attorneys today online form or calling 701-235-8000 or 877-235-8002.